 Following this, the department will schedule an interview with the departmental doctoral committee either in person or through Skype.
 The committee will evaluate you and your application, and will inform you of their decision soon after the interview process.

-How do I write a PhD Research Proposal? - The research proposal is an important part of any PhD application, regardless of where you choose to study.
+The research proposal is an important part of any PhD application, regardless of where you choose to study.
 Take a look at our guide for some tips and advice on putting yours together.

 All PhD applications require significant thought and time to ensure that you have fully understood your research plans and study objectives.